palamatt95/MLaaS4HEP/doc/updates.md

 The MLaaS4HEP code has been updated to support new features making it more flexible for the user to train new Machine Learning (ML) and Deep Learning (DL) models.
 Specifically, these new updates have made it possible to:

-- generalize MLaaS4HEP to new frameworks,
+- generalize MLaaS4HEP to other ML frameworks,
-- compute performance metrics,
+- compute ML performance metrics,
 - improve the MLaaS4HEP training method.

-### Generalization to new frameworks and libraries
+### Generalization to other ML frameworks and libraries

 MLaaS4HEP has already been tested using a Sequential NN  written in Keras.
 However, among its main objectives, MLaaS4HEP aims to be ML  framework agnostic, which means the user can decide to use any ML framework and algorithm, and, in order to get closer to this goal, some changes have been made in order to support other frameworks and libraries.
 In particular, PyTorch, Scikit-Learn and XGBoost were correctly integrated within the MLaaS4HEP code.

 In the following we will show how to define ML/DL models using the frameworks mentioned above.

-The ML/DL model definition must be done on an external python file.
+The ML/DL model definition must be done in an external python file.
-First, within the python file you need to import the libraries needed to define the model.
-Once this is done, you move on to the model definition.
+Firstly, within the python file the user needs to import the libraries needed to define the model.
+Once this is done, the user moves on to the model definition.
 However, it is necessary for the model definition to occur within a function called `model` which, depending on the kind of model, may take an argument.

 Indeed, if the defined model is a Neural Network, the function should have `idim` as argument, which is used to specify the input shape required to define the Neural Network.
 However, if the model is not a Neural Network, the function `model` has no arguments.
 Finally, once the model is defined, the function needs to return the classifier.